Kubernetes

 Step 1: Access Kubernetes Installation

-Log in to Middleware, navigate to the Installation Page in the bottom left corner and select Kubernetes from the Infrastructure section
+Log in to your Middleware account, navigate to the Installation Page in the bottom left corner and select Kubernetes from the Infrastructure section

 Step 2: Identify Kubernetes Context

-Get the current Kubernetes Context and ensure the cluster belonging to this Context is where you want to install the Infra Agent.
+Get the current Kubernetes Context and ensure the cluster belonging to this Context is where you want to install the Middleware Agent.

 Use the following command to find out your current Kubernetes context: